axvr/axvr.io/notes/index.md

 <br>

+### 19/06/30

+Do we still need multi-user operating systems?

+Computing resources have become so cheap and important over the last few year that almost everyone has their own personal smart phones, and many even have their own laptop or desktop.
+What percentage of users actually need multiple accounts for these devices?

 ### 19/01/06

-It may be controversial to say, but I'll say it anyway: I believe that one of the best things to ever happen to Bitcoin was Satoshi leaving.
+Possibly the best thing to happen to Bitcoin may have been Satoshi leaving.

 Satoshi was --and still is-- idolised by many within in the crypto space, so whatever his opinion on a related topic (e.g. the block-size limit), it would